regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-3.0-release-notes.md

 {{< /hint >}}

 1. The directory for user-staged configuration files has changed from `~/.config/regolith2` to `~/.config/regolith3`.
-2. To generalize across X11 and Wayland sessions, Xresource keys have been renamed to remove "i3".
-This means that users with Xresource overrides on earlier versions of Regolith will need to update the key names.
+2. To generalize across X11 and Wayland sessions, Xresource keys have been renamed to remove "i3-".
+This means that users with XResource overrides on earlier versions of Regolith will need to update the key names.
 Specifically, keys starting with `i3-wm` now start with `wm`.
-For example, in Regolith 2.x to change gaps size, `i3-wm.gaps.inner.size` is being renamed to `wm.gaps.inner.size`.
+For example, in Regolith 2.x to change gaps size, `i3-wm.gaps.inner.size` is being renamed to `wm.gaps.inner.size` in Regolith 3.0.

 ## Changelog Delta from `beta 3` to `beta 4`